 - In many zones (zones 7 and 8), try Saxifrages Saxifraga spp. for rock gardens, walls, and woods.
 ‘Rock Garden Mixed’ are easy-to-grow, mossy varieties that grow well on rock ledges and walls.
 The spring-flowering, soft, evergreen types S.umbrosa are more suited to rich, well-drained soil in cool and

 shaded spots, such as on the edges of woods.

-- Fertilize bulbs upon emergence of foliage with a 10-10-10 fertilizer, using a rate of 3 pounds per 100 square feet.
+- Fertilize bulbs upon emergence of foliage with a 10-10-10 fertilizer (or better, compost tea), using a rate of 3 pounds per 100 square feet.
 Repeat the application after the bulbs have bloomed.

 - The cool weather of April is perfect for pansies.
 Brighten up your front door with pots of transplanted pansies or place them in outdoor beds as soon as the soil can be worked.
 Purchase large plants that will give a good show before hot weather arrives.

 - Lift, divide, and replant chrysanthemums as soon as new shoots appear.
 Each rooted shoot or clump will develop into a fine plant for late summer bloom.
 Pinch out the top when the plants are about 4 inches high to thicken the plant.

 - Mites, mealybugs, and root rot pathogens can be problems for dieffenbachia grown indoors.
 Control with insecticide soap spray.
 Spray this homemade aphid control mixture on the mites or mealybugs every few days until they recede.
 This home remedy to get rid of aphids, mites, and mealybugs will suffocate the aphids.